ugis22/Rosalind_Problems/README.md

 # Rosalind Problems

-Problems from Rosalind and the Bioinformatics Algorithms - An Active Learning Approach solved with Python
+Problems from Rosalind and Bioinformatics Algorithms - An Active Learning Approach solved with Python